-Supply chain material transporation is included in the varies stages of raw material production processes.
-In addition, a transportation distance of 100 km (62 miles) by truck has been added for the transportation of waste to end-of-life.
+Supply chain material transporation is included in the varies stages of raw material production and scrap collection processes.
+In addition, a transportation distance of 100 km (62 miles) by truck has been added for the transportation of the semi-fabricated products and for the transportation of waste to end-of-life.